Scalar decay into pions via Higgs portal

 Note that the scalar form factor behaviour within dispersion approach and ChPT were systematically compared in Sec.\,2 of \cite{Colangelo:2001uv}.
 While both NNLO contribution of ChPT and the dispersion relation provide a decrease of $\Gamma_\pi(s)$ at $s \sim (0.5\,\textrm{GeV})^2$, there is a quantitative discrepancy due to an underestimate of phase in ChPT.
 Moreover, at $s \sim 1\,\textrm{GeV}^2$ the phase evaluation in the Omnes approach should be strongly violated by the contributions of inelastic channels, in particular, $KK$, making their account rather important.
 Indeed $\Gamma_\pi$ exhibits much lower peak within 2-channels analysis \cite{Bezrukov:2018yvd}.

 Contrary to estimates of\,\cite{Donoghue:1990xh}, our result for the decay rate as a function of scalar mass does not exhibit any peak-like structures, which might be attributed to the impacts of light scalar hadronic resonances.
-We find that impacts of some, in particular $f_0(500)$ and $f_2(1270)$, are small, while some, e.g. $f_0(980)$, are not seen in the fit \cite{Kumano:2017lhr} and hence do not interfere in \eqref{GammaP} being most probably bound states of four quarks.
-Note in passing that operator $m\bar q q$ contributes also to $T_\pi$.
-Its account implies the replacement $49/81\to 1$ in eq.\,\eqref{rate}.
+We find that impacts of some, in particular $f_0(500)$ and $f_2(1270)$, are small, while some, e.g. $f_0(980)$, are not seen in the fit \cite{Kumano:2017lhr} and hence do not interfere in \eqref{GammaP} \emph{being most probably bound states of four quarks}, see e.g.\,\cite{Achasov:2020aun,ParticleDataGroup:2022pth}.
+Meanwhile, the latter resonance is the main source of the peak-like feature at about 1\,GeV$^2$ in the shape of $\Gamma_\pi(s)$ presented in Ref.\,\cite{Donoghue:1990xh}.
+It is responsible for a factor of hundred deviation of our result for the scalar decay rate into pion from that of Ref.\,\cite{Donoghue:1990xh}.

+Our approach treats the scalar decay to pion pair induced by the bilinear quark operator as production of a quark-antiquark pair which goes to a couple of pions via all possible virtual hadronic states.
+Naturally, $f_0(980)$ does not substantially contribute to this amplitude, which can be sketched as

+On the contrary, the dispersion relation method implies that the scalar decays exclusively to a pion pair, which rescatter, that is described as a pion pair transformed into a pion pair via all possible hadronic states, i.e.